John-Abbott-College/4A8-Notes/12b_Milestone_3_4_UserStories.md

 ### Have to specify file

-As a user of the Budget API,
+As a user of the Calendar API,

-I should no longer be able to rely on a budget being saved or accessed from a default file location so that a storage location must be explicitly specified.
+I should no longer be able to rely on a calendar being saved or accessed from a default file location so that a storage location must be explicitly specified.

 **Acceptance criteria**

-* Can only create a HomeBudget by specifying a file.
+* Can only create a HomeCalendar by specifying a file.
 * The specified file will be created if it does not exist.
-* The default categories are added to the budget
+* The default categories are added to the calendar
-* .If the file exists, the HomeBudget is read.
+* .If the file exists, the HomeCalendar is read.
 * Tests updated/added

 ## EPIC Category and Categories using database

 * Categories and Category work as per stories
 * Expenses work as before (no changes)
-* HomeBudget constructor modified to use both XML file (expenses) and the database (categories)
+* HomeCalendar constructor modified to use both XML file (events) and the database (categories)

 ### Create and connect to a new database

-As a user of the Budget API,
+As a user of the Calendar API,
-I am able to create a new budget database to a given file so I can access and store information in a scalable, maintainable manner
+I am able to create a new calendar database to a given file so I can access and store information in a scalable, maintainable manner

 .**Assumptions**